-The ships mentioned in paragraph 2 above are required to fulfil either of the following two assessment levels in accordance with the 2013 interim minimum power guidelines.
+The ships to which this requirement applies are required to fulfil either of the following two assessment levels in accordance with the 2013 interim minimum propulsion power guidelines.
 (If a ship does not satisfy the level-1 criteria, a level-2 assessment is to be considered.)